Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Benchpress in practice

 \subsection{Comparative study between the PC and the dual PC algorithm}

-We demonstrate a small scale simulation study from data scenario V where the PC and the dual PC algorithms are compared side-by-side.
-We consider data from 10 random Bayesian network models \(\{(\graph_i,\param_i)\}_{i=1}^{10}\), where each graph \(\graph_i\) has \(\p=80\) nodes and is sampled using the \randdag\, module (Section~\ref{sec:graph}) as described in Section~\ref{sec:randbin}.
-The parameters \(\param_i\) are sampled from the random linear Gaussian SEM using the \texttt{sem\_params}\, module (Section~\ref{sec:parameters}) with \(a=0.25, b=1, \mu=0\) and \(\sigma=1\).
-We draw two standardised datasets \(\rma_i\) of size \(n=300\) from each of the models using the \iid\, module.
+We start with a simple demonstration comparing just two algorithms side-by-side and a small-scale simulation study from data scenario V with the PC and the dual PC algorithms.
+We consider data from 10 random Bayesian network models \(\{(\graph_i,\param_i)\}_{i=1}^{10}\), where each graph \(\graph_i\) has \(\p=80\) nodes and is sampled using the \randdag\, module.
+The parameters \(\param_i\) are sampled from the random linear Gaussian SEM using the \texttt{sem\_params}\, module (Appendix~\ref{app:params}) with \(a=0.25, b=1, \mu=0\) and \(\sigma=1\).
+We draw a standardised dataset \(\rma_i\) of size \(n=300\) from each model using the \iid\, module.
 Listing~\ref{json:pcvsdualpc} shows the content of the \proglang{JSON} configuration file (\emph{paper\_pc\_vs\_dualpc.json}) for this study.

 Figure~\ref{fig:small} shows results from the \texttt{benchmarks} and the \texttt{graph\_true\_stats} module, where we have focused on the undirected skeleton for evaluations since this is the part where the algorithms mainly differ.
-More specifically, from Figure~\ref{fig:small_roc}, showing the FPRp and TPR, we see that the dual PC has superior performance for significance levels \(\alpha=0.05,0.01\).
-Apart from the curves, the numbers in the plot indicates the seed number of the underlying dataset and models for each run.
-We note that model with seed number 3 seems give to good results for both algorithms and looking into Figure~\ref{fig:small_density}, we note that the graph with seed number 3 corresponds to the one with the lowest graph density (\(|\graphedgeset| / |\graphnodeset|\)).
-The box plots from Figure~\ref{fig:small_time} shows the computational times for the two algorithms, where the outliers are labeled by the model seed numbers.
-We note \emph{e.g.}\ that seed number 1 gave a bit longer computational time for the standard PC algorithm and from Figure~\ref{fig:small_density} we find that the graph with seed number 1 has relatively high graph density.
-The conclusion of the $F_1$ score plot in Figure~\ref{fig:small_f1} are in line with the FPRp/TPR results from Figure~\ref{fig:small_roc}.
+More specifically, from Figure~\ref{fig:small_roc}, showing the $FP/P$ and $TP/P$, we see that the dual PC has superior performance for significance levels \(\alpha=0.05,0.01\).
+Apart from the curves, the numbers in the plot indicate the seed number of the underlying dataset and models for each run.
+We note that the model with seed number 3 seems to give good results for both algorithms and looking into Figure~\ref{fig:small_density}, we note that the graph with seed number 3 corresponds to the one with the lowest graph density (\(|\graphedgeset| / |\graphnodeset|\)).
+The box plots from Figure~\ref{fig:small_time} show the computational times for the two algorithms, where the outliers are labelled by the model seed numbers.
+We note \emph{e.g.},\ that seed number 1 gave longer computational time for the standard PC algorithm and from Figure~\ref{fig:small_density} we find that the graph with seed number 1 has relatively high graph density.
+The conclusion of the $F_1$ score plot in Figure~\ref{fig:small_f1} is in line with the $FP/P$ vs. $TP/P$ results from Figure~\ref{fig:small_roc}.